Simply LaKita

 You may use a wok if you have it.
 For this recipe, I used an inexpensive wok that I purchased many years ago on a shopping trip to Ikea.
 It heats up quickly and is big enough for me to move the ingredients around in the pan without making a big mess.

-We will be cooking our rice on the stovetop, but if you have access to a Blackstone griddle, hot griddle, flat top grill, or hot plate try using those instead.
+We'll be cooking our rice on the stovetop, but if you have access to a Blackstone griddle, hot griddle, flat top grill, or hot plate try using those instead.

 Overhead view of ingredients needed to make fried rice in separate small bowls.

-See the recipe card below for exact ingredient quantities and instructions.
+👉🏾 See the recipe card below for exact quantities and full instructions.

 Want To Save This Recipe?